 b.
 The role of adjunct and part-time faculty;

 d.
 Provision of supervision of experiential learning opportunities (if applicable).

 a.
 Evidence of the quality of the faculty, with reference to qualifications, research, innovation and scholarly record; appropriateness of collective faculty expertise to contribute substantively to the proposed program.

 b.
 Evidence of a program structure and faculty research that will ensure the intellectual quality of the student experience.

 The template for new program proposals must be used to prepare the brief.
 Proposals for new degree programs (categories 1, 2, and 4 in section I, Objectives) follow all of the following procedures.
-For proposals for new collaborative programs and new graduate diplomas (categories 3, 5 and 6) proceed to step H below (Program Review Sub-Committee Recommendation to the Senate Academic Planning Committee).
+Proposals for new graduate diplomas (category 5) follow the unit and faculty level curriculum approval procedures and then proceed to step H below (Senate Academic Planning Committee Recommendation).

 External review is required only for new graduate and undergraduate program proposals (including new undergraduate majors).

 The academic unit(s) responsible for the proposed program shall submit to the Quality Assurance Office the names and contact information of and rationale for those they wish to nominate as reviewers, as specified here:

 In keeping with the requirement that reviewers must be at arm’s-length, the academic unit(s) shall not contact the reviewers directly but shall submit the names of prospective reviewers to the Quality Assurance Office.
 The Quality Assurance Office shall contact the nominees to determine their interest and availability and collect the information to complete the required Volume III template.

 For joint programs, the university shall consult with the office of the Provost, or equivalent, at partner institutions.